 To be fair, let's look at the potential downsides.
 In my mind they are small and are outweighed by the benefits, but let's talk about them anyway.

 Downside #1 - The first person down can’t do a test pull to see that the ropes pull smoothly, because the person above is essentially locking the rope in place.
 If you have any doubts about pulling the ropes, you might not want to use this method, because pulling the rope without issue is more important than adding a small degree of speed and safety by pre-rigging.

 Downside #2 - If the first person rappelling were to be somehow incapacitated by rockfall, ice fall, whatever, and be hanging their weight on the rope, the person on top would be unable to exit the system without actually cutting their leash.
 (Another reason why you should consider always caring a tiny knife.)
-Also, they probably couldn't go anywhere, because rappelling a weighted rope is pretty tricky.
+Also, they probably couldn't go anywhere, because they can’t rappel on a weighted rope.
 Granted, the chances of this happening are extremely remote, but it's maybe worth a mention.